 Also, if you recently (within last 60 days) have been terminated from an existing individual or employer-provided group plan, you will probably qualify for an SEP (Special Enrollment) which entitles you to enrolling in pre-approved Marketplace contract.
 Whether your income qualifies for a subsidy or not, you will be able to choose coverage from many more carriers than the alternative (short-term or Consumer Driven Health Plan).

 Regardless whether you choose COBRA, SEP, or a temporary policy, in November of each year, Open Enrollment begins, and you can compare dozens of plans from all of the companies that are offering coverage.
 You will not have to provide any medical information since your eligibility is guaranteed.
 It's a great way to cover unexpected life changes.
+Most carriers allow you to customize deductibles, coinsurance, and copays to meet your specific needs.

 To get your free quotes, you can furnish your zip code at the top of the page (where requested).
 You'll be able to compare temporary plans from UnitedHealthcare and the other top carriers.
 HCC, Anthem, and Assurant also offer plans in many parts of the state.